 We love this series because it’s designed with kids in mind; singing is fun, and learning to control your voice and enunciation should be fun too!
 There’s a lot of activities in these workbooks that will help kids learn without them even realizing they’re learning.
 Vocal warm ups are turned into fun games!
 Call and response games are played so the warm up feels like playing Simon Says.
 Tantalizing tongue twisters tease trip up students at first, but as they practice, they’ll be able to enunciate almost anything!
 The workbooks are organized so that your child learns organically, knowledge compounding on what was previously learned.
 Music theory, rhythm and note reading, recognizing notes by ear and sight singing will all be second nature to your child by the time the series is over!

 Adult Voice Lessons

 Our adult voice lessons are designed with you in mind; that means that whatever you aspire to, we’ll accommodate.
 You might want to learn to belt out rock tunes, or perhaps you want to master tricky arias; whatever is in your wheelhouse, we’ll be more than glad to help you towards your goals.
 Any style, any vocal range, any technique – we’re there to help you achieve.
-Every student is different.

 Sing in the Comfort of Your Home!

 People love to sing in the comfort of their own home; you might be worried that singing in public seems obnoxious, or you might not have confidence in your own voice yet.
 Not to worry!
-We come to your home, so you can be as comfortable as if you were in your own private shower (though please don’t shower while we’re doing voice lessons).
+We come to your home, so you can be as comfortable as if you were in the shower (though please don’t shower while we’re doing voice lessons).
 This is great for kids too; you can hear your child sing without feeling intrusive.
 The benefits of at home vocal lessons are incredible!